XGI 14 Day Hiking Greek Island Tour

 Generally-speaking, our walks are leisurely on well-trodden pathways over undulating terrain (some walks are downhill), 2-5 hours in overall duration with plenty of breaks for refreshment, photos, and taking it all in.
 Please note that some surfaces feature loose material (ie stones, gravel, sand etc) which can be slippery.
 Good footwear/tread and walking poles will help to steady you and support your knees.

-Our difficulty rating "Level 4" refers to our walks/hikes that go beyond town/city walking tours on pavement or cobblestones, to hiking on "natural" surfaces (ie gravel) and pathways that feature some elevation gain/loss as opposed to mostly flat terrain.
-Such hikes are leisurely with plenty of stops along the way, but they can be of a greater duration than our walking tours that fall under category #3.
-We also rate this as a #4 due to the nature of some trails, whose surfaces can be very undulating and uneven with loose rocks and gravel.
+Our difficulty rating "Level 3" refers to our walks/hikes that go beyond town/city walking tours on pavement or cobblestones, to hiking on "natural" surfaces (ie gravel) and pathways that feature some elevation gain/loss as opposed to mostly flat terrain.
+Such hikes are leisurely with plenty of stops along the way, but they can be of a greater duration than our cultural tours that under category #2.
+We also rate this as a #3 due to the nature of some trails, whose surfaces can be very undulating and uneven with loose rocks and gravel.

 While hiking activity does not occur every day, even when not on a "hike," we will be on foot quite a lot with town walking tours, site visits, and plenty of places with uneven surfaces and stairs.
 Participants should be fit and active and accustomed to trail walking, possibly in some remote locations, and be prepared to engage in a conditioning regimen prior to the trip.
 Because some hikes can/may be adjusted at the discretion of your Tour Leader depending on things like weather and group interest, the final distances/durations of our hikes as indicated in our itinerary should be taken as guidance only.